VileSnack/bjm/README.md

 * `bjm-angular`: This contains the code for an app built in Angular.
 Presently the only thing the user can do is to log in and edit his/her profile.

 * `bjm-api-express`: This contains the code for an API written using Node.js Express.
-It interfaces the front end with the
+It interfaces the front end with the database.

 * `bjm-mysql`: This contains SQL scripts for creating the MySQL database used by the web site.
 It is very incomplete.